 Shoot for 75/75/75 resists.
 If you can overcap them, it will be useful in maps with an Elemental Weakness curse.
 Don't worry about chaos resistance.
 It's a luxury and would make the build a lot more expensive.

 For flasks, I advise to use at least one life flask with instant recovery and the rest of the flasks can be whatever you want.
-The ideal flask setup is a single Divine Life Flask with instant recovery and a chance to gain a charge on crit, a Basalt Flask that removes and immunizes from bleeding and also has a chance to gain a charge on crit, Rumi's Concoction, Taste of Hate and Atziri's Promise.
+The ideal flask setup is a single Divine Life Flask with instant recovery (or half instant/half fast) and anti-freeze (since generally you don't get frozen often and in quick succession), a Basalt Flask that removes and immunizes from bleeding and also has a chance to gain a charge on crit (because you are critting 24/7), Rumi's Concoction, Taste of Hate and Atziri's Promise.
 ToH is very expensive and Rumi's can be expensive, so if you don't want to shell out the cash for those or happen to find them, you can instead use any others you like, such as an additional life flask, a granite flask, a stibnite flask, etc. I have tried Silver Flasks and while they are fine if you don't have anything else useful, they don't seem to provide enough of a benefit on their own...FYI.

 To focus on DPS, you will find the highest physical dps 1H weapon possible and just use that to start.
 Don't spec into claw nodes until/unless you are wearing two good ones already.
 When you finally do spec into claws, you should like for ones with at least 240 pdps (there are cheap unique options, such as Izaro's Dilemma, Allure, Rive, etc).
 As previously mentioned, I like Touch of Anguish.
 If they are Life Gain on Hit and/or Mana Gain on Hit claws, then high attack speed (1.75+ APS) is useful but not required since you are getting a ton of attack speed from the tree.